sophiefy/StarGAN-VC/README.md

     └───p2
 ```

 The sample rate is **22050** for all wave files.
 There are 300 training examples of p1 and p2 respectively in the `speakers` directory and 10 testing examples of p1 and p2 respectively in the `speakers_test` directory.
-They are all chosen in a random fasion.
+They are all chosen in a random fashion.

 `p1` is the data of a Japanese speaker while `p2`  is Chinese.
 In our experiment, we consider `p2` as the source speaker and `p1` as the target speaker.
 In other words, we want `p2` to speak like `p1`.